aammd/MS_computational_ecology_opinion/compecol.md

 these data is crucial to computational approaches, and as we do not share any of the cost of collecting these data, it behooves us to make sure that our research practices do not accrue a cost for our colleagues with field or lab programs.
-Research funders could develop financial incentives to these collaborations, specifically by dedicating a part of the money to developing and implementing sound data archival and re-use strategies, or by encouraging researchers to re-use existing data when they exist.
+Encouraging conversations between data producers and data consumers about what data will be shared, when, and how databases will be maintained will improve both collaborations and research quality.
+Research funders should develop financial incentives to these collaborations, specifically by dedicating a part of the money to developing and implementing sound data archival and re-use strategies, and by encouraging researchers to re-use existing data when they exist.

 ## Training and advising computational ecologists

-The fact that data re-use is not instantaneous conveniently reveals another piece of information about computational ecology: it relies on different skills, and different tools.
+The fact that data re-use is not instantaneous conveniently reveals another piece of information about computational ecology: it relies on different skills, and different tools than those typically used by field ecologists.
 One of the most fruitful avenue for collaboration lies in recognizing the strengths of different domains: the skills required to assemble a dataset (taxonomic expertise, natural history knowledge, field know-how) and the skills required to develop robust computational studies (programming, applied mathematics) are different.
 If anything, this calls for increased collaboration, where these approaches are put to work in complementarity.

 @barr14lqt highlighted the fact that professional ecologists received *less* quantitative and computational thinking that they think should be necessary.